eahlys/EdPaper/readme.md

 Run `php artisan migrate` from the app's root path, and you're all done.

-You just have to create an apache/nginx vhost.
+You just have to create an apache/nginx vhost (site root must me the `public` folder).